Of course, here in the United States, we have 94 million not working, and they are all eating.

 Rush.

-Why in the world is the NFL seem so insistent on punishing its marquee player.
+Why in the world is the NFL seemed so insistent on punishing its marquee player?

 Let me tell you something you may not know that may give you some insight into what is going on here.

-As you know, the uh there's a there are different factions on all sides of this thing.
+As you know, there are different factions on all sides of this thing.

-On the one side of the New England Patriots and Spy Gate, and then this deflate gate.
+On the one side, I have the New England Patriots and Spygate, and then this Deflate Gate.

 It's a fraternity, but don't think that these people don't want to just cream each other.

-I mean, it's it's big money, it's big business, it's big ego bragging rights.
+I mean, it's big money, it's big business, it's big ego bragging rights.

-And these these are the kind of people that are not satisfied just getting in the club.
+And these are the kind of people that are not satisfied just getting in the club.

 They want to dominate it and own it.

-Peyton Manning specifically, when he needed to have strategy sessions with receivers or the offensive coordinator would go outside the locker room and in the tunnel in the bowels of Gillette Stadium.
+Peyton Manning, specifically, when he needed to have strategy sessions with receivers, the offensive coordinator would go outside the locker room and in the tunnel in the bowels of Gillette Stadium.

-And Dungy was asked, Did you did you think this was the well, you know, Peyton, he's competitive, and uh we just we didn't want to take any chances.
+And Dungy was asked, did you think this was the well, you know, Peyton, he's competitive, and we just, we didn't want to take any chances.

-I'm just saying, if you if you have teams that think the locker room is bugged, or worse, I mean, folks, what Al Davis and the Raider, I Kenny Stabler, I went to one of his golf terms, the stuff that he admitted that they did.
+I'm just saying, if you have teams that think the locker room is bugged, or worse, I mean, folks, what Al Davis and the raider, like Kenny Stabler, I went to one of his golf targets, the stuff that he admitted that they did.

-It was funny to talk about it, but everything you'd heard they did deflated the balls, muddied the field to slow down the opposing teams running game.
+It was funny to talk about it, but everything you'd heard they did deflated the balls, muddied the field to slow down the opposing team's running game, all that and more.

-Now this is this is huge, big stakes year-round business popularity for a game that basically occupies six months of the year in terms of its real product.
+Now, this is huge, big stakes, year-round business popularity for a game that basically occupies six months of the year in terms of its real product.

 I don't know, folks.

-Um, but people ask me questions and I answer them to the best of my ability, using intelligence guided by experience, mixed in with common sense.
+But people ask me questions, and I answer them to the best of my ability using intelligence guided by experience mixed in with common sense.

 From the Wall Street Journal, Hillary Clinton's campaign said last night that emails on the private server she used when she was Secretary of State did contain material that is now classified.